haithamaouati/RQG/README.md

 ## License
 This project is released under the [Unlicense](https://github.com/haithamaouati/Quote/blob/main/LICENSE).
 This means that you are free to use, modify, and distribute the code as you see fit, without any restrictions.

-## Disclaimer
-This project is provided "as is", without warranty of any kind, express or implied.
-In no event shall the authors or copyright holders be liable for any claim, damages or other liability arising from the use of the code.